 Have you ever wondered why airfares fluctuate so much?
 Or why the person sitting next to you on a flight paid half the price you did for the same seat?
-As travel experts, we explain why.
+We explain why.

 Airlines price their seats with a supply and demand model.
 In simple terms, this means the more demand there is for a flight, the higher the fares may be.